 Power of Women’s Voices in Public Life with special guest, the Rt.
 Honourable Kim Campbell, PC, CC, OBC, KC.

-Together we salute a truly remarkable woman and celebrate Ms. Campbell’s many contributions to Canada and Canadian history.
-We want you to be part of this important event.
+Together we saluted a truly remarkable woman and celebrated Ms. Campbell’s many contributions to Canada and Canadian history.
+We wanted you to be part of this important event.

 Photo credit of Buffy Sainte-Marie - Matt Barnes